Urban Acupuncture To Cure City Ills

 LERNER: The great city must have a silhouette.
 The color of the sea seen from the terrace of Amanda’s bar in San Juan, the dignity of Via dei Casaoli in Florence, the hazy mornings of my great Curitiba.
 I think of the Art Nouveau marquee of a building in Paris, in London, the grace of small scale, in New York, where you always have the feeling that you’re just starting out, an athletic blender of ideas where you’re alone in the company of everyone else.
 In short, every city should have a personality or a melody that flows, because the city that I think of now will be with me forever.

 CURWOOD: Jaime Lerner thank you so much.
-His new book is called Urban Acupuncture, Celebrating Pinpricks of Change that Enrich City Life.
+Your new book is called Urban Acupuncture, Celebrating Pinpricks of Change that Enrich City Life.
 Thank you so much!

 LERNER: Thank you, thank you.